A pressure-robust HHO method for the solution of the incompressible Navier-Stokes equations on general meshes: Acknowledgements

 \section{Acknowledgements}

-\reVer{Acknowledging Referee \#2 remarks}{The authors are grateful for the suggestions of an anonymous referee which contributed to improving the quality of the manuscript.} Daniele Di Pietro acknowledges the partial support of \emph{Agence Nationale de la Recherche} grant ANR-20-MRS2-0004 ``NEMESIS'' and I-Site MUSE grant ANR-16-IDEX-0006 ``RHAMNUS''.
+{The authors are grateful for the suggestions of an anonymous referee which contributed to improving the quality of the manuscript.} Daniele Di Pietro acknowledges the partial support of \emph{Agence Nationale de la Recherche} grant ANR-20-MRS2-0004 ``NEMESIS'' and I-Site MUSE grant ANR-16-IDEX-0006 ``RHAMNUS''.